kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(8\) Any uncertainty due to map errors and launch vehicle tracking errors.

-\(c\) *Gates.* If a launch involves flight over any populated or other protected area, the flight safety analysis must establish a gate as required by §§417.217 and 417.218.
+\(c\) *Gates.* If a launch involves flight over any populated or other protected area, the flight safety analysis must establish a gate as required by §[[Volume 4/C Licensing/0417 Launch safety.md#§417.217   Overflight gate analysis.|§417.217]] and 417.218.

 \(d\) *Designated debris impact limits.* The analysis must establish designated impact limit lines to bound the area where debris with a ballistic coefficient of three or more is allowed to impact if the flight safety system functions properly.